humbletrader/LearnLinuxShell/vi.md

 do something with the selection : like d

 ## Find text
+/ - find the specified text
 f - find a character
 find word under cursor - * and #
-n - search text
+n - go to next occurence
+N - go to previous occurence

-## Entering INSERT mode
+## Entering INSERT mode (all of them mentioned above)
 * i - classic - isert at the current position
 * I - insert at the beginning of current line
 * a - append after current position